jacobjones5040-cmyk/NACA-0012-CFD-Fluent/README.md

 Mesh was generated adaptive sizing.
-Sphere-of-influence around the aerofoil and in the wake, plus boundary-layer inflation from the aerofoil surface was used to refine the mesh and exceed min orthogonal quality required by fluent (0.01)
+Sphere-of-influence around the aerofoil and in the wake, plus boundary-layer inflation from the aerofoil surface was used to refine the mesh.
-- Cells: 43,740
 - Orthogonal quality: min 0.0115, mean 0.939 (SD 0.088)

 ---